AliiRad/SpringC-Automation/README.md

 TODO:
 </span>

+### 1.Using ResponseEntity and MVC for handling response code and the related template.

-### 1. Adding Organization , User  and  Section Entities.
+### 2. Adding Organization , User  and  Section Entities.

-### 2. Finding a way to display a message for unique fields.
+### 3. Finding a way to display a message for unique fields.
 (Validation)

-### 3. We did not validate date and enums properly.
+### 4. We did not validate date and enums properly.
 (We removed @NotBlank)

-### 4. When we throw new ValidationException , We cannot show validation messages in our web pages .

 ### 5. AccessDeniedException And NoUserException are same things ? they both return not allowed status code?